FRANK and DAVID STICK

 1947 - The Frank Stick/Miller House (top photo, left), 60 Ocean Boulevard, Southern Shores NC.
 Sold to Arch Street Associates.
 Destroyed in 2003, replaced in 2004 by house in bottom photo.
 Top and middle photos by Aycock Brown.

 1948 - The Huntington Cairns House (top right), 58 Ocean Boulevard, Southern Shores NC.
 Designed by Frank Stick.
-Sold in 1989 to Marian and Frank Hutchens.
+Sold in 1989 to Marian and Thomas Hutchens but by then the flat roof has been removed.
 Destroyed, and a new house built in 1998 (bottom photo).
-B/W photo by Aycock Brown.

 1948 - The Haserot Cottage, ???
 Ocean Boulevard, Southern Shores NC.
 Designed by David Stick.
 Destroyed 1998.
 Photo by Aycock Brown.